Ajorian/QGrayStyle/README.md

 # QGrayStyle
-This open source project is a collection of style sheets for different QWidgets such as QListWidget, QMenu, QToolButton , ...
+This open source project is a collection of style sheets for different QWidgets such as QListWidget, QMenu, QToolButton , ... this project lets you to design your UI and then apply a general stylesheet for all QWidgets